-Blue Dream is a hybrid that originates out of California and boasts a potent THC high, but not so powerful that it knocks you off your feet.
-It’s a great mood booster that gets you moving, which is perfect when you have an active day ahead.
+First, let’s consider Blue Dream.
+This hybrid originates out of California and boasts a potent THC high, but not so powerful that it knocks you off your feet.
+Blue Dream is a great mood booster that gets you moving, which is perfect when you have an active day ahead.

 Cheese is an indica dominant hybrid that is famous for its flavor and persistent potency.
 It has the Skunk #1 lineage, which gives it its intense aroma.
 Cheese is known for its relaxed, mood-lifting effect that takes your mind into a state of paradise.

 Blending these two could produce an intensely mellow and relaxed yet euphoric daytime high, but the actual results depend on how you blend.
 Create your perfect experience with these and other strains that you’ll find in my Dreamy Mix, which includes feminized Blue Dream, California Dream, and Skywalker OG seeds.

 Considered one of the best strains to mix, Granddaddy Purple and Sour Diesel, are well-known strains on their own.
 When these two combine, the blend is called Sour Purple.
 It’s a great example of what happens when people start mixing indica and sativa.

 Granddaddy Purple creates a stress-reducing, clear-headed high, that for most people, produces a full-body buzz.
 On its own, you should prepare for a nice couch lock sensation.
 However, the Sour Diesel helps counteract that while adding a potent kick of grape flavor.

 If you love the flavor of sativas, but wish they were a bit more relaxing, try mixing cannabis strains with indica.
 For the best effect, use pure indicas.
 Many indica strains are actually just indica dominant, but our Indica Mixpack features 100% indicas, including Granddaddy Purple, Bubba Kush, and Pure Indica.